 If you have thoughts or questions on employment branding, or know of an example of a public sector organization that has created a strong, positive employment brand, please contact me.
 This is a conversation that I am eager to have!

-Anna Stuart is a Vice President at Knightsbridge Robertson Surrette, Atlantic Canada’s leading human capital solutions firm.
+Anna Stuart is a Managing Partner at KBRS, Atlantic Canada’s leading human capital solutions firm.
 Throughout her 20-year career, Anna has provided recruitment, strategic and operational advisory services to government, industry and family business throughout Atlantic Canada.